 Number of employees:

 Number of Locations:

-With a new vision and business model to communicate to their large organisation, Suncorp recognised the importance of looking at what behaviours and values were being recognised and rewarded across the business.
-Each of Suncorp’s 11 business units was running bespoke reward and recognition programs and, while tailored to their needs, didn’t reflect the new “One Suncorp” business model and newly launched behaviours.
-“There was quite a bit of inconsistency of what was being recognised, and how different behaviours were being rewarded,” Torsten Becht, Suncorp’s Executive Manager - Benefits, says.
+With a new vision and business model to communicate to the large organization, Suncorp recognized the importance of looking at what behaviors and values were being recognized and rewarded across the business.
+Each of Suncorp’s 11 business units were running unique reward and recognition programs and, while tailored to their needs, didn’t reflect the new “One Suncorp” business model and newly launched behaviors.
+“There was quite a bit of inconsistency of what was being recognized, and how different behaviors were being rewarded,” Torsten Becht, Suncorp’s Executive Manager - Benefits, says.
 Torsten knew that to properly communicate and embed the company purpose, mission and values, he needed to engage buy-in across the business and take them on a change journey.

 “We had to engage with the people who were really invested in those individual programs, and show them that we wanted to bring everything together without losing what was working really well.”